-Beach Suitability Grade: Good North Wollongong Beach is 500 metres long and is backed by steep bluffs, a reserve and a picnic area.
+North Wollongong Beach is 500 metres long and is backed by steep bluffs, a reserve and a picnic area.
 A number of rock and ocean pools are located at the southern end.
 Lifeguards patrol the beach all year round.

 The Beach Suitability Grade of Good indicates that microbial water quality is suitable for swimming for most of the time, but the water may be susceptible to pollution from a number of potential sources of faecal contamination.

-The response to rainfall graph indicates that enterococci levels increased slightly with increasing rainfall, occasionally exceeding the safe swimming limit in response to 10 mm of rainfall or more.
+The response to rainfall graph indicates that enterococci levels increased slightly with increasing rainfall but rarely exceeded the safe swimming limit.

 The site has been monitored since 1996 (excluding 1997), with some variation in enterococci results among years.
-Sanitary Inspection: Moderate

-Microbial Assessment: A Monitoring period for 2009-10 result is September 2008 to April 2010.